 - Study Subject: Fellowships are awarded in fields related to peace and conflict resolution and prevention.

-- Scholarship Award: These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.
+- Award: These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

 - Nationality: Citizens from around the world